sinapinto/tfwm/README.md

 TODO
 -----
-bwm has some minor bugs for now:
+bwm has some minor bugs for now, mostly to do with multiple workspaces:

 * windows sometimes become unable to focus until switching workspace.
 * windows sometimes incorrectly appear on multiple workspaces